fghaas/pyconit2023/markdown/talk.md

 is, I think most people would agree that one central purpose of an education is to turn children into functioning valuable members of society, what we typically call a functional adult.
-So that's a general expectation that we have of the education system.
-Turn out people who are well-developed, valuable members of society.
+So that's a general expectation that we have of the education system: turn out people who are well-developed, valuable members of society.

 And now in most countries, children enter the education system when they're somewhere between 3 and 6 years old, and in most countries they exit the education system when they're either in their late teens or in their early twenties.
-We'll leave out academia for a bit because of course those people, people who go on into academic careers, they stay in educational institutions for longer because they themselves then go into teaching and research.
+(We'll leave out academia for a bit because of course those people, people who go on into academic careers, they stay in educational institutions for longer because they themselves then go into teaching and research.)

 But, again, in most countries, *most* young adults exit the education system when they're in their late teens or early twenties.
-Having entered that system at age 3 to 6, that means that that spans a period of of 15 to 20 years.
+Having entered that system at age 3 to 6, that means that that time span is about 15 to 20 years.

 So the education that a child enters at a certain age is basically meant to prepare the child for the world 15 to 20 years in